Norwich Bar Billiards

 1. – The white ball is not played from the centre of the “D”; or

 3. – The red and white balls are racked and played the wrong way round.
-All three of these constitute a foul break.
-Play passes to the fouling player’s opponent who will have the option of replacing the white ball and red ball and performing a break-off shot or leaving the balls where they lie and playing on as normal.
+Any one of these or a combination thereof will constitute a foul break, resulting in play passing to the fouling player’s opponent who will have the option of replacing the white ball and red ball and performing a break-off shot or leaving the balls where they lie and playing on as normal.

 3. Where both balls are potted from the break-off shot, the player will play a second and subsequent break-off shot and will continue to play break-off shots for as long as both balls are potted, subject to Rule 2b (d) below.

 4. The same break-off shot can only be played a maximum of three times in a row, at which point the player must change their break-off shot to such an extent that it is materially different to the break-off shot played previously.
-For example, if from a break-off shot a player directs the cue ball to the right of the table and the object ball to the left, they should reverse the shot to play the cue ball to the left and the object ball to the right.
+For example, if from a break-off shot a player directs the cue ball to the right of the table into the 50 hole and the object ball to the left into the 10 hole, and performs this break-off shot three times consecutively, they could reverse the shot to play the cue ball to the left 50 hole and the object ball to the right 10 hole.
 The player can then revert to their previous break-off shot as long as the three in-a-row rule is observed.

 2c.
 CONTINUOUS PLAY